naia18/Networks-RP/README.md

 **30th_Vil_Visualisation.R** is used to create an interactive graph with visNetwork for the 30th village, but could be any other village.

+## Interactive Networks folder

+Here we can download the .html files of the pre-prediction interactive representation of the 30th village in Karnataka, based on sub-castes, as well as the post-prediction representation.

 ## Google Earth Engine
 In order to analyse the weather conditions of the Karnataka state and defend the fact that it would be pertinent to study this region, I compute a brief analysis based on the LTA of rainfall in the Karnataka state in Google Earth Engine.
 This is given in **earth\_engine\_code.js**.